Rubén Albés: Coaching career

 Albés started his career with Rápido Bouzas' youth setup, helping the side achieve promotion to the División de Honor Juvenil de Fútbol.
 In August 2009, shortly after taking over Pontevedra CF's youth sides, he joined Valencia CF to work in their youth categories; also in the 2009–10 season, he was also in charge of CE Universitat València in the regional leagues.

 Ahead of the 2010–11 campaign, Albés was appointed manager of Tercera División side Burjassot CF; at the age of 25, he was the youngest manager of all national divisions.
 In January 2012, after a short period in charge of fellow fourth division side Catarroja CF, he was named Benito Floro's assistant at Wydad AC in Morocco.

 On 26 June 2013, back to his home country, Albés took over Novelda CF in division four.
 On 28 July of the following year, he was appointed Francisco Yeste's assistant at CD Eldense, but was initially the manager as Yeste did not have the necessary coaching badges.
 Both Albés and Yeste were suspended for three months, with Albés being named manager after the suspension ended.

 On 29 June 2015, Albés replaced Rubén de la Barrera at the helm of Real Valladolid Promesas in Segunda División B. In October, after the arrival of Miguel Ángel Portugal in the first team, he was named his assistant.

 On 6 June 2016, Albés returned to Valladolid B for the ensuing season.
 Roughly one year later he took over another reserve team, Celta de Vigo B also in the third division.

 On 11 June 2019, Albés was appointed UCAM Murcia CF manager, but was sacked on 7 October.
 The following 14 June, he was appointed in charge of Liga I side FC Hermannstadt, replacing Vasile Miriuță.

 Albés' first professional match occurred on 22 June 2020, a 1–4 away loss against FC Viitorul Constanța.
 Sacked the following 14 January, he returned to his home country after being named manager of Segunda División side CD Lugo on 20 April 2021.

 On 19 May 2022, after avoiding relegation, Albés announced that he would leave Lugo at the end of the season.
 On 27 June, he replaced Rubén de la Barrera at the helm of Albacete Balompié, recently promoted to the second division.

+Albés led the club to the promotion play-offs after a sixth place finish in 2022–23, but was sacked on 26 March 2024, as the club was nearing the relegation zone in 2023–24.
+On 22 June, he was announced as manager of fellow second division side Sporting de Gijón.
+On 6 April 2025, he was sacked following nine matches without a win, met the same fate as the club was nearing the relegation zone.